-An allogeneic stem cell transplant allows you to receive high doses of chemotherapy and/or radiotherapy called conditioning therapy.
-This conditioning therapy will destroy the cells causing your cancer.
-But as conditioning therapy cannot tell the difference between normal and diseased cells it will also destroy the healthy cells in your bone marrow, causing a drop in your normal blood counts.
+- The goal of the transplant is to cure your underlying disease. - The conditioning therapy is given to destroy the cells causing your cancer. - As conditioning therapy cannot tell the difference between normal and diseased cells, it will also destroy the healthy cells in your bone marrow, causing a drop in your normal blood counts.
 This means you will have low numbers of red blood cells, white blood cells and platelets in your blood.
-This will increase your risk of bleeding, infection and anaemia.

-When you receive donor stem cells through a drip (infusion), they will 'rescue' you from this high dose of chemotherapy.
-The stem cells will travel to your bone marrow, where they will grow and begin to make new blood cells.
-Your doctor or nurse might call this engraftment, which means the stem cells have settled in your bone marrow and are now growing.
-The transplant also gives you your donor's immune system (white blood cells).
+This will increase your risk of bleeding, infection and anaemia. - When you receive donor stem cells through a drip (infusion), they will 'rescue' you from the high doses of conditioning treatment. - The stem cells will travel to your bone marrow, where they will grow and begin to make new blood cells.
+Your doctor or nurse might call this engraftment, which means the stem cells have settled in your bone marrow and are now growing. - The transplant also gives you your donor's immune system (white blood cells).
 This helps your body to get rid of any remaining cancer cells.